 3. Go paperless

+With many more people working from home without access to printers, we have already had to adapt to working with digital documents.
+But as people start to work from the office again it is important to remember to keep these practices in place.
 Sorting out your physical environment is one of the best ways to give yourself mental clarity and storing everything in digital format makes it much easier to find in the future.
 Be disciplined about scanning and filing paper documents and then recycling the original.
-There are now loads of great digital tools out there that work far more efficiently than their paper equivalents, like Google Calendar, ToDoist or Evernote.
+There are now lots of great digital tools out there that work far more efficiently than their paper equivalents, like Google Calendar, ToDoist or Evernote.

 4. Clean up your email inbox